 If you do not want migrations to run automatically or if you want to add your steps to the deployment process, this is the place to do so.
 For example, to ensure that we know when a deployment fails, we always include a dateline at the beginning of the shell script.

-Setting up To connect to your database, your Laravel project will require a .env file with environmental variables.
+To connect to your database, your Laravel project will require a .env file with environmental variables.
 Forge makes this simple by including a .env file editor in the “Environment” tab for each of your sites.

 More granular control over your Nginx configuration is also available by clicking “Files” -> “Edit Nginx Configuration” in the bottom right-hand corner of the “Meta” page.

 Once you are done you can hook up F-Bar notifications to get a notice when the deployment is done.

 Laravel Forge has released their first official command-line tool, which provides a useful collection of functions for managing your Forge servers, sites, and more.